MiSArch/docs/docs/dev-manuals/architecture/user-journeys.md

 ### Remarks

-- The section "Add variant (iteratively)"" can be repeated _n_ times depending on how many variants should be added.
+- The section "Add variant (iteratively)" can be repeated _n_ times depending on how many variants should be added.
 - It might be that the user (Employee) can also put the various variants in a specific order.